-There are no specific articles forbidding discrimination concerning goods and services available to the public.
-In recent years there were several cases of discrimination against Roma people in this area.131 b) Does the law allow for differences in treatment on the grounds of age and disability in the provision of financial services?
+In recent years there have been several cases of discrimination against Roma people in this area.133 b) Does the law allow for differences in treatment on the grounds of age and disability in the provision of financial services?
 If so, does the law impose any limitations on how age or disability should be used in this context, e.g. does the assessment of risk have to be based on relevant and accurate actuarial or statistical data?

-The only mention of equality is in the legislation on consumer protection132 where it is stated that a merchant providing public services through a distribution network must allow users to join and use the network and e-services under non-discriminatory, previously known and agreed conditions.133 There are no specific grounds for discrimination mentioned.
+The legislation on consumer protection134 notes that a merchant providing public services through a distribution network must allow users to join and use the network and e-services under non-discriminatory, previously known and agreed conditions.135 There are no specific grounds for discrimination mentioned.